metacodes/SpechtliteProfile/README.md

 - **pollutedip**: The list of DNS polluted IP addresses according to [Wikipedia](https://zh.m.wikipedia.org/zh-cn/域名服务器缓存污染).

 - **directlist**: The list of hosts that you want to connect directly, in regular expressions.
+According to [gfwlist](https://github.com/gfwlist/gfwlist).
 You can use the script gfwlist2regex.py in the folder gfwlist2regex to generate the directlist and proxylist.

-- **directiprange**: The list of ip ranges that you want to connect to directly without any proxy according to https://github.com/17mon/china_ip_list.
+- **directiprange**: The list of ip ranges that you want to connect to directly without any proxy according to [china_ip_list](https://github.com/17mon/china_ip_list).

 - **proxylist**: The list of hosts that you want to connect to through proxy, in regular expressions.
-According to https://github.com/gfwlist/gfwlist.
+According to [gfwlist](https://github.com/gfwlist/gfwlist).
 You can use the script gfwlist2regex.py in the folder gfwlist2regex to generate the directlist and proxylist.

 - **proxyiprange**: The list of ip ranges that you want to connect to through proxy.